bixBeta/scRNA-WS24/Lessons/Week2.md

 ```
 # this assumes your 10x data is in Rstudio_Project/10X_Data/sampleName/outs/ directory
-# edit this path as needed
+# edit the path argument as needed

 dirs = list.files(path = "10X_Data", full.names = T, pattern = ".h5$", recursive = T)

 # run dirs to confirm the path of h5 filtered matrices